JudyYe/shelf-sup-mesh/docs/dataset.md

 - Download masks of the images and put them under `data/openimages/Segs/`
 - Download necessary meta data like mapping between wnid and class name([`class-descriptions-boxable.csv`](https://storage.googleapis.com/openimages/v5/class-descriptions-boxable.csv)).
 - Filter masks.
 Masks in OpenImages may be occluded or truncated, which our method does not handle.
 We filter them out by a  finetuned classifier automatically.
 You are welcome to train your own models but we provide the predicted scores from our model [here](https://drive.google.com/file/d/1myeDBjfCTF8LawyORvitUHJTROrcPW4g/view?usp=sharing).
+We just appended one additional column `truncated` as the quality score (-1 means N/A) to the original OpenImages [meta data](https://storage.googleapis.com/openimages/v5/train-annotations-object-segmentation.csv).

 The data directory is expected of the following structure:
 ```